clelandlab/quick/docs/Tutorials/mercator.md

 0_p: 0             # (for pulse) pulse index
 0_g: 0             # (for pulse) generator channel
 0_t: 0             # [us] time offset from last delay
-0_rep: 1           # repetition times of this step
 ```

 The step `type` is required.
 It takes one of the following values: